samishakhurana/CrackStation/README.md

 ## Mission Statement

-The aim is to understanding how password decryption works, basics of hash functions and introduction to security domain.
+The aim is to understand how password decryption works, basics of hash functions and introduction to security domain.
 It promotes us to think why Password Salting is important in all applications and how easily our passwords can be cracked if backend application is not storing them properly.
 This exercise will definitely help students keep the security aspect in mind while developing future applications.

 ## Installation